Explore Europe to the rhythm of classical music

 Day 1 - Aranjuez, Spain

 After flying into Madrid Airport, take the 1 hour train trip to Aranjuez with the Cercanias.
+You can also take the Strawberry train and go back in time to the 19th century.
 Appreciate the calm of the Tagus river while discovering along the water the royal gardens and the surroundings of the palace.
 Declared a royal site of the Spanish crown at the end of the 15th century, the splendid parks and gardens of Aranjuez have bewitched the court but also the greatest composers.
 Stroll through the avenues that inspired Stanislas Verroust's piece for oboe and piano, Aranjuez, fantasy on Spanish motifs.
 The famous Spanish composer Joaquin Rodrigo paid tribute to the landscape in his renowned concerto for guitar and orchestra, which earned him the title of Marquis de los Jardines de Aranjuez.
 A true hymn to Aranjuez, this concerto has been widely reinterpreted, notably by Nana Mouskouri with the song Aranjuez mon amour.
 It has since been featured in many international films, and performed by famous musicians around the world such as Miles Davis and Paco de Lucia.
 In the warmer seasons, you can take a musical tours around Aranjuez by boat.
 For the more adventurous types, there are also canoe trips.
 Take advantage of the evening to taste the tapas, strawberries, asparagus and local wine - which are some of the gourmet specialities of the region, in the restaurants and taverns of the city.